A Tech-Savvy Board Sets a Right Tone for Shaping the Culture of Innovation.

 There are inherent risks in innovating, Tech-Savvy Boards oversee IT Governance, there’s trend that IT governance is converging with corporate governance at the age of digitalization.

 It is healthy for the BoD and Senior Management to honestly assess their company's maturity level and capabilities for change: Besides strategic planning and innovation oversight, Board also oversees other broad areas like governance, investing, and enterprise architecture, etc. This will help them with foresight.
 Then help build a roadmap or blueprint to change or improve these capabilities to enable more quickly response to consumer and technology opportunities and threats.

 Strengthen the technology governance structure: There's potential issue relates to the increased risk of the IT department and the business becoming disconnected.
 Without board oversight of a strategy-matching business enterprise architecture, costs can easily spiral (returns become difficult to realize); key operational aspects of BT can become disconnected (information disconnectedness further reduces the strategic potential from business intelligence); risk can increase significantly.

-Risk oversight is not as same as Risk Management: BoDs do not manage risks but oversee risk.
+Risk oversight is not as same as Risk Management: BoDs do not manage risks but oversee risks.
 The board must be comfortable that management is identifying and appropriately responding to risk, and that the board itself is apprised of the most significant risks facing the company.
 To reach this comfort level, effective boards ensure that management has put in place an effective risk-management process, and the directors assess whether risks are undertaken and managed consistent with the established risk appetite.
 Further, the board has a role in seeing to it that the company has an effective enterprise risk management framework to manage risk effectively.